wsu-tss/student_pathway_project/README.md

 * For Linux or Mac OS: `source venv/bin/activate`

+### Exporting packages

+Every time a new package is installed in the environment, execute the following:

+`pip freeze --local > requirements.txt`

+Run the following to get the list of install packages:

+`pip list`

 ### Install the dependencies in the virtual environment

 `pip install -r requirements.txt`